nealey/homepage/content/slow/index.md

 as slowly as necessary so that everyone can join in.
 Maybe we gradually get faster.

-You can learn all three songs in the set, or just focus on one.
+You can learn all the songs in the set, or just focus on one.
 The idea is to play tunes in a group without having to worry about keeping up.